"

 A turbofan engine undergoing inspection on a twin-engine commercial airliner.

 The principle of operation of a turbofan engine is shown in the figure below.
-The purpose of the fan is to accelerate a large mass of flow through the engine but with a relatively low change in flow velocity, so give a low exit or “jet” velocity.
+The purpose of the fan is to accelerate a large mass of flow through the engine but with a relatively low change in flow velocity, so it gives a low exit or “jet” velocity.
 This particular approach increases the thrust-producing propulsive efficiency compared to, for example, a turbojet, where the thrust is produced by having a very high jet velocity out of the nozzle.
 The core of the engine drives the fan through a power turbine stage.
 In the core, the air entering the engine is compressed and then mixed with fuel and ignited; the hot gases then drive the power turbine.
 The jet velocity from the core is substantially higher than the bypass jet.
 However, the fan contributes to the majority of the thrust production.

 Schematic of a turbofan engine.